One of the criteria for hiring a foreign domestic helper is that you need to buy maid insurance. Here’s how to choose the best one for your needs.

 - A security bond of S$5,000 for your foreign domestic helper

-The insurance is meant to protect the helper and her family, with a lump sum compensation should she suffer from permanent disability or death due to an accident.
+This insurance is meant to protect your helper and her family, with a lump sum compensation should she suffer from permanent disability or death due to an accident.
 This lump sum must be made payable to your helper or her beneficiaries.